VelocityPowered/documentation/users/configuration.rst

     # Disable by setting to 0
     login-ratelimit = 3000

+    # Specify a custom timeout for connection timeouts here.
+The default is five seconds.
+    connection-timeout = 5000

+    # Specify a read timeout for connections here.
+The default is 30 seconds.
+    read-timeout = 30000

+    # Enables compatibility with HAProxy.
+    proxy-protocol = false

     [query]
-    # Whether to enable responding to GameSpy 4 query responses or not
+    # Whether to enable responding to GameSpy 4 query responses or not.
     enabled = false

-    # If query responding is enabled, on what port should query response listener listen on?
+    # If query is enabled, on what port should the query protocol listen on?
     port = 25577

+    # This is the map name that is reported to the query services.
+    map = "Velocity"

+    # Whether plugins should be shown in query response by default or not
+    show-plugins = false